 There is a big gap in the entertainment business between what’s real and what's not.
 Just because Brad Pitt throws in cool punches, gets cool wounds in Fight Club doesn’t mean he loves to get wounded like Tyler Durden in real life as well.

 In 2017, adult performer Sunny Lane quoted, “People think that because we’re sex workers it’s okay for people to talk down to us, belittle us, or abuse us,”

-Public perception changes once a girl has been labeled a porn star.
+Public perception changes once a girl has been labeled a p*** star.
 Suddenly she’s expected to be constantly sexual, a real-life embodiment of her on screen performances—always DTF and hardly a woman at all.

 Right after this incident occurred, she shared how deeply it hurt her to the verge of tears as she didn’t want herself to be objectified.
-The former adult star has also talked about this sad experience in her 2014 memoir Insatiable: Porn–A Love Story.

 Thankfully, this was the only time such an unfortunate event occurred ever since she entered the adult industry.